ro-ko/Awesome-SLM/README.md

 I will keep some pull requests open if I'm not sure if they are awesome for LLM, you could vote for them by adding 👍 to them.

+The template of this repo is based on the [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM) from @Hannibal046.
 ---

-If you have any question about this opinionated list, do not hesitate to contact me chengxin1998@stu.pku.edu.cn.
+If you have any question about this opinionated list, do not hesitate to contact me ro_keonwoo@korea.ac.kr.

 [^1]: This is not legal advice.
 Please contact the original authors of the models for more information.